Water Heater Size Calculator

 FAQ:

-Can I use metric worksheet values?
+Can I enter metric worksheet values?

 Yes.
-Select metric entry, then use liters, L/min, and degrees C. The result also shows the equivalent US-label basis for comparison.
+Select metric entry and use liters, L/min, and degrees C. The calculator converts those values before applying the same sizing equations.

-Does the result choose a final model?
+Does this choose the final model?

 Glossary: